-Samsung "Nexus Prime" to feature Super AMOLED HD display, Ice Cream Sandwich?Alex Wagner - Deputy Managing Editor, News Desk
+Samsung "Nexus Prime" to feature Super AMOLED HD display, Ice Cream Sandwich?Alex Wagner - Editorial Director of News and Content

 Earlier this month, the rumor mill churned out a report claiming that Google was hard at work on an Ice Cream Sandwich device that may feature a 720p display and 4G LTE connectivity, and today more rumored details on the handset have emerged.
 The folks over at BGR claim to have confirmed that the phone features a "Super AMOLED HD" display, which suggests that the device will be manufactured by Samsung, as well as an OMAP4460 processor.
 It's also rumored that the mystery phone is currently codenamed "Prime" and that it may come to market under the moniker "Google Nexus Prime."